If you are looking for the best water softener on the market, you have come to the right place.

-Last (but certainly not least), we looked at each unit comparatively to discover how they stacked up in terms of their ongoing maintenance requirements.
+Last (but certainly not least), we looked at each water softener comparatively to discover how they stacked up in terms of their ongoing maintenance requirements.

 A high-quality water softening system should last you many years with minimal maintenance.
 So, we researched customer feedback, warranty information, and manufacturer best practices to determine which models were most likely to provide a hassle-free experience over the long haul.

 How You Should Choose a Water Softener